Walter Smith: After management

 Rangers entered administration in February 2012.
 An attempt to take the club out of administration by means of a creditors voluntary arrangement was rejected by HM Revenue & Customs, the largest creditor, putting the club into liquidation in June 2012.
 The administrator, Duff & Phelps, sold the assets of Rangers to a consortium led by Charles Green.
 Smith said that he was leading a consortium offering a deal to buy the assets from Green, but this offer was withdrawn days later.
 On 11 November 2012, Smith returned to Ibrox taking on a role with the new Rangers company as a non-executive director.
 Smith was appointed non-executive chairman in May 2013, but he resigned from the board in August.

 Smith was linked with a return to management as Scotland manager in February 2018, but he withdrew his name from consideration after discussions with the Scottish FA.

 Personal life

-Smith was married to Ethel, with whom he had two sons, Neil and Steven.
+Smith was married to Ethel, with whom he had two sons.

 Smith was a close friend of former Celtic player and manager Tommy Burns.
 He was a pallbearer at Burns's funeral in 2008.

 Politically, Smith described himself as a socialist and said he was brought up with "socialist principles".

 During the 2014 Scottish independence referendum Smith was a supporter of the Better Together campaign against Scottish independence.

 He underwent an unspecified medical operation in March 2021 that required him to stay in hospital.